Tobacco Education Coalition

 Advocating policy change to support a tobacco-free San Mateo County

 The San Mateo County Tobacco Education Coalition (TEC) was formed after the passage of Proposition 99 to assess local tobacco-related needs and develop collaborative initiatives to reduce the impact of smoking in the community.
-TEC focuses tobacco work in several areas:
+TEC :

-- Educating the public to prevent youth from initiating smoking and ensuring the community is aware of the many harms of tobacco use
+- Educates the public to prevent youth from initiating smoking and ensuring the community is aware of the many harms of tobacco use

-- Adopting protective policies that keep the air clean, the ground free of litter, and tobacco products out of the hands of youth
+- Adopts protective policies that keep the air clean, the ground free of litter, and tobacco products out of the hands of youth

-In the 20 years since the TEC began its work, hundreds of local policies protecting public health have been adopted, thousands of residents have benefited from presentations and educational opportunities around tobacco issues, and the number of current smokers in San Mateo County has dropped dramatically.
-In the last decade alone, the smoking rate has reduced from 16.6% in 1998 to 6.6% in 2014.
+Since TEC’s inception, hundreds of local policies protecting public health have been adopted, thousands of residents have benefited from presentations and educational opportunities around tobacco issues, and the number of current smokers in San Mateo County has dropped dramatically.

-An additional project that the Tobacco Education Coalition is involved in is the Healthy Stores for a Healthy Community Campaign.
-As part of the campaign, 599 retailers in San Mateo County were surveyed on alcohol, tobacco, and nutrition.
+An additional project that the Tobacco Education Coalition was involved in was the Healthy Stores for a Healthy Community Campaign.
+As part of the campaign, approximately 500 retailers in San Mateo County were surveyed on alcohol, tobacco, condoms, and nutrition.

-If you have any questions about our major initiatives, or if you would like to assist us in reaching our goals, please contact us at (650) 573-3777 or firstname.lastname@example.org.
+If you have any questions about our major initiatives, or if you would like to assist us in reaching our goals, please contact us at TobaccoEducationCoalition@gmail.com.

 Join the Tobacco Education Coalition